Klipper3d/klipper/docs/Config_Reference.md

 [installation document](Installation.md) for information on setting up Klipper and choosing an initial config file.

+# Micro-controller configuration

-# Format of micro-controller pin names
+## Format of micro-controller pin names

 Many config options require the name of a micro-controller pin.
 Klipper uses the hardware names for these pins - for example `PA4`.